pantheon-systems/documentation/source/content/migrate-wordpress-multisite.md

 integration: [--]
 ---

+This document provides information on how to migrate WordPress Multisites, including configuration requirements and step-by-step instructions.

 <Alert title="Note" type="info">

 WordPress Multisite requires a special configuration that is only available to select customers.
-Before you can migrate a WordPress Multisite(WPMS), your organization should have the WPMS Upstream configured so you can spin up an empty WPMS site to start the manual migration process.
+Before you can migrate a WordPress Multisite (WPMS), your organization must have the WPMS Upstream configured.
+This allows you to spin up an empty WPMS site to start the manual migration process.

-If you do not have the WPMS Upstream yet under your Organization, refer to [Pantheon Account Options & Site Hosting Pricing](/plans/pricing) to see if you qualify for a WordPress Multisite.
-A Pantheon employee must create a custom WPMS upstream in your organization for you to be able to create Multisites.
-Reach out to your account manager to request that a new WPMS upstream be created for you.
-Once an employee of Pantheon has created the Upstream, you will be able to use it create WPMS in your org.
-If you don't have an account manager, you can [contact sales](/contect-us).
+If you do not have the WPMS Upstream configured under your organization, refer to [Pantheon Account Options & Site Hosting Pricing](https://pantheon.io/plans/pricing) to see if you qualify for a WordPress Multisite.
+A Pantheon employee must create a custom WPMS Upstream in your organization before you can create Multisites.
+Reach out to your account manager to request that a new WPMS Upstream be created for you.
+If you don't have an account manager, you can [contact sales](/contact-us).

 </Alert>